 4.5 Agricultural vs. Non-agricultural households

 Given the increase in agricultural work during the first lockdown, Table 4 examines whether agricultural households fared better than non-agricultural households.
-It is important to note that as we previously treated whether the household works in agriculture as a choice variable, these estimations are exploratory rather than causal.
+It is important to note that as we previously treated the households’ work in agriculture as a choice variable, these estimations are exploratory rather than causal.
 As lockdowns affected the likelihood of working in agriculture, we interact lockdown variables with whether the household was engaged in agricultural production in the prior round.
 As shown in column 1 of Table 4, agricultural households were 31 percentage points more likely to work during the first lockdown than non-agricultural households.
 However, this difference disappears in the medium run suggesting an improvement in employment conditions.

 Agricultural households appeared to be more food secure than non-agricultural households during the first lockdown.
 Their likelihood of suffering “any food insecurity” during lockdowns was about 20 percentage points lower than non-agricultural households.
 Furthermore, all individual food security questions show that agricultural households do better than non-agricultural households.
 However, for “Had to skip a meal” and “Went hungry but did not eat,” the effects are not statistically significant.
 Like the employment results, the difference disappears in the medium run.
 Overall, these results suggest that agricultural households were better able to keep working and did better in terms of food security.